protesilaos/sxhkdrc-mode/README.md

 # sxhkdrc-mode for GNU Emacs

 This is a major mode for editing `sxhkdrc` files.
-SXHKD is the Simple X Hotkey Daemon which is commonly used in minimalist desktop sessions on Xorg, such as with the Binary Space Partitioning Window Manager (BSPWM).
+SXHKD is the Simple X Hot Key Daemon which is commonly used in minimalist desktop sessions on Xorg, such as with the Binary Space Partitioning Window Manager (BSPWM).
 The `sxhkdrc` file configures key chords, binding them to commands.
 For the technicalities, read the man page `sxhkd(1)`.